WansonChoi/HATK/README.md

 1. install Anaconda or Miniconda

     - Anaconda : (https://www.anaconda.com/)
     - Miniconda : (https://docs.conda.io/en/latest/miniconda.html)
 <br>

-2. Create a new independent work environment.
+2. Create a new independent virtual Python environment.

-	By using 'HATK.yml' file in the project folder, Create a new virtual environment.
+	By using 'HATK_LINUX.yml'('HATK_OSX.yml' in case of using OS X) file in the project folder, Create a new virtual environment.

 	```
 	conda env create -f HATK_LINUX.yml
 	```

-	The above command will generate a new virtual environment named 'HATK', which contains dependent Python packages, Java and R libraries, independent to your system.
-For more detailed explanation about Anaconda's managing environment, Please check this reference(https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually)
+	The above command will generate a new virtual environment named 'HATK', which contains dependent Python packages, Java and R libraries, independent to your original Python system.
+For more detailed explanation about Anaconda's managing virtual environment, Please check this reference(https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

 	If the new environment is succuessfully installed, then activate it.